joaquinAmpuero/movieDB/README.md

 #### Remote data source
 For this data source(IMovieRemoteDataSource) I used Retrofit and created a module with this implementation using Hilt for the dependency injections and usage of this, and suspended functions to handle the asynchronous calls.
-There’s a interface MovieService that has the retrofit definitions of the get classes that are implemented, for get the rated movies, and popular movies.
+There’s a interface MovieService that has the retrofit definitions of the get methods that are implemented, for get the rated movies, and popular movies.
 This remote data source was unit tested.

 #### Local data source